luije87/documentation/quickstart.rst

 List
 ****
-The individual objects within the ‘objects’ list will typically contain the same data as a single object response would.
+The individual objects within the ‘objects’ list will typically contain the same data as a single object response would:

     {
       success: true,